 - 1. Demonstrate an understanding of the mechanics of stage production; - 2.
-Demonstrate a required level of proficiency in acting and directing; - 3.
-Participate in theatrical productions at varied levels including design, makeup, stagecraft, and production; and - 4.
-Demonstrate an understanding of the historical and contemporary contexts for theatre arts.
+Demonstrate a required level of proficiency in acting and directing; - Participate in theatrical productions at varied levels including design, makeup, stagecraft, and production; and - Demonstrate an understanding of the historical and contemporary contexts for theatre arts.

-Ke quirea Courses: 60 Total Creaits

 Major Required C ourses:

 ☐ THTR 1101 Introduction to the Theatre 3

 ☐ THTR 1109 Practical Experience in Theatre 2

 ☐ THTR 2165 Stage Management

-☐ THTR 2205 Acting Movement 3
+☐ THTR 2205 Acting Movement

-☐ THTR 2211 Stagecraft (credits included in the MnTC below))
+☐ THTR 2211 Stagecraft (credits included in the MnTC below)

-☐ THTR 2220♦ Play Directing 3
+☐ THTR 2220 ♦ Play Directing 3

-☐ THTR 2230 Survey of Drama 3
+☐ THTR 2230 Survey of Drama

-May be taken for o ne or two credits; two credits are required for the deg ree.
+May be taken for o ne or two credits; two credits are required for the degre

-Choose one of the ☐ THTR 2206 two following courses: Acting Vocal 3
+Choose one of the two following courses:

+☐ THTR 2206 Acting Vocal 3

-☐ THTR 2270 Auditioning
+☐ THTR 2270 Auditioning 3

-riculum (MnTC), goal areas and mair course may satisfy a counted only once.
-1. Communica at least 6 cre ation (two courses required; one from A and one fron dits total) ll ten One ay be

-□ A. ENG GL 1120 ♦ OR ENGL 1121♦